A startup is an interesting place to work and, as such, it attracts a different type of employee, most of whom are energetic and driven self-starters.

 Ask for input on big decisions when applicable, empower employees to have a say in new ideas and endeavors, and let them have ownership of their own individual responsibilities as much as possible.
 That sense of ownership encourages a higher level of personal investment.

-Remember: many startup employees are self-starters; they don’t need micro-management to be effective.
+Remember: many startup employees are self-starters, so they don’t need micro-management to be effective.

-Burnout cause: No respect for employees’ personal lives
+Burnout cause: employers show no respect for employees’ personal lives.

 Work-life balance is one of the most highly sought after aspects of any job, and it’s especially important to prevent employee burnout.

 Forty percent of employees will leave a job for lack of work-life balance, according to Jobvite’s 2015 Job Seeker Nation Study.